UgandanSupaSoldier/DadJokesAPI/README.md

     "error": map[string]interface
 }
 ```
-Where the data is the object returned, and the error contains any errors that occured in the form:
+Where the data is the object returned, and the error contains any errors that occurred in the form:
 ```
 {
     "type": <string>,